Confusion in Bayelsa as S-Court sacks gov-elect, Lyon

 We must avoid situations where courts produce our leaders — Olu-Adegboruwa

 His words: “The Constitution states clearly that sovereignty belongs to the people.
-The concept of election is to allow the people choose their leaders freely.
+The concept of election is to allow people to choose their leaders freely.

 “There is no legacy that the present administration has bestowed upon us as a nation in the area of electoral reforms, but rather things have got worse.
 Having suffered electoral injustice in his previous efforts, it is shocking that the President has retained and continued to benefit from obviously flawed electoral processes.”